Name: Chesley

 of possibilities to consider:

--not impossible, just unusual.
+impossible, just unusual.

-Chesley, perhaps because she heard so many stories about her "Uncle
+perhaps because she heard so many stories about her "Uncle Chesley".

-Edward
+Edward and

-ca. 45-50, which would have been 1761-66 (right about the time Chesley's family
+45-50, which would have been 1761-66 (right about the time Chesley's family

 stopped growing.
 The only thing that would have prevented them from having